susimsek/spring-graphql-samples/README.md

-# Spring Graphql Samples
+# GraphQL Fullstack Samples using Spring GraphQL & React

-Spring Graphql Reactive Samples With Jwt Authentication
+GraphQL Fullstack Samples using Spring GraphQL & React

 <img src="https://github.com/susimsek/spring-graphql-samples/blob/main/images/introduction.png" alt="Spring Boot Graphql Samples" width="100%" height="100%"/>

-# Graphql
+# GraphQL

 GraphQL is a query language and server-side runtime for application programming interfaces (APIs) that prioritizes giving clients exactly the data they request and no more.